CodeJugalbandi/ExploringConcurrency/scratch/pushing_multiple_values/README.md

 ***BRAHMA*** ```add-listener``` is just a generic function that _tap_-s a new channel to the _multiplier_ and starts a _go-loop_, invoking the ```listener-fn``` function for every message received on this tapped channel.
 Asynchronously.
 The return value is a handle function that, when invoked, disconnects the tap via ```untap``` and exits the _go-loop_.

 **BRAHMA** So, thats how it looks using _core.async_ library in Clojure.
-Can you show me how you would implement this in languages like C#, Java or Scala?
+Can you show me how you would implement this in languages like JavaScript, C#, Java or Scala?

 **KRISHNA** Okay.
 Let me demonstrate Reactive Extensions in Java.
 Look at the main method where all the action is.